oselin/drone-pose-estimation/README.md

 # Infrastructure-free Multidimensional Scaling (MDS) for drones swarm localization
+Project developed for the course Design Methods for Unmanned Vehicles [146040] of the master's degree in Autonomous System (EIT), University of Trento.

 The project aims to estimate the location of a fleet of drones via Multi-Dimensional Scaling (MDS) algorithm.